Mergers and acquisitions Fintech France : how to turn M&A signals into pipeline

 Why M&A signals are uniquely powerful in French Fintech

-This creates predictable buying moments across several categories:
+That creates predictable buying moments across several categories:

-- Compliance and KYC/AML platforms, regulatory obligations multiply post-merger, especially under ACPR (Autorité de contrôle prudentiel et de résolution) oversight
+- Compliance and KYC/AML platforms, because regulatory obligations multiply post-merger, especially under ACPR (Autorité de contrôle prudentiel et de résolution) oversight

-- Core banking and API infrastructure, integration projects require middleware, API gateways, and often a full tech migration
+- Core banking and API infrastructure, because integration projects require middleware, API gateways, and often a full tech migration

 How to identify and qualify the right M&A targets in France